 An international team, including members of the Art Institute of Chicago, the Palazzo Altemps Museum in Rome and the University of Chicago, used new technologies to make an incredible discovery about two portraits of Antinous.

 The years of research that led to this discovery were the focus of an exhibition titled “A Portrait of Antinous, in Two Parts” at the Art Institute of Chicago (opened on April 2, 2016) and another one titled “Antinoo.
 Un ritratto in due parti” at the Palazzo Altemps in Rome (opened on September 15, 2016).

 The two portraits in question are a bust in the collection of Palazzo Altemps in Rome (known as the Ludovisi Antinous) and a fragment of a marble head belonging to the Art Institute of Chicago.

-The Art Institute’s fragment, comprising most of Antinous’ face and his distinctive thick curly hair, entered the Art Institute of Chicago’s collection in 1922.
+The Art Institute’s fragment, comprising most of Antinous’s face and distinctive thick curly hair, entered the Art Institute of Chicago’s collection in 1922.
 While in Rome in April 1898, Charles L. Hutchinson, the Art Institute of Chicago’s first president, bought this fragment for his private collection to the artist and antiquarian Attilio Simonetti.
 It first appeared in 1913 in an article published in the Art in America magazine.
 The accompanying photograph depicted the youth’s head in right profile mounted as a high relief on a marble plaque.

 Simonetti’s claim that the Chicago’s head came from a relief was incorrect, but his identification of the subject was right.
-The lock scheme and facial iconography belonged to one of the two main portrait types of Antinous.
+The lock scheme and facial iconography belonged to one of Antinous’s two main portrait types.